Casbah Films

-Casbah Film is an Algerian film production company founded by Yacef Saadi in in Algiers.
+Casbah Film was an Algerian film production company founded by Yacef Saadi in in Algiers.
 It produced the historical film The Battle of Algiers (1966), directed by Gillo Pontecorvo in co-production with the Italian company Igor Film.

 History

 After Algerian independence in 1962, the former head of the Autonomous Zone of Algiers of the FLN, Yacef Saadi, decided to establish a production company to bring his wartime memoirs and experiences to the screen.
 Casbah Film was created in and partnered with the Italian company Igor Film to produce The Battle of Algiers, shot in Algiers with the participation of former combatants and Casbah residents.

 Activities

 Casbah Film name remains closely associated with The Battle of Algiers, a landmark political film that won major international prizes and became a worldwide reference in political cinema.